Alcohol Rehab in Knoxville, TN

 Drinking at an Early Age

-Studies have found that the earlier a person begins drinking alcohol, the more likely they are to abuse it.
-A study was done on people aged 26 and older who started drinking before age 15.
-They proved five times as likely to have an AUD compared to those who waited until age 21 or older.
-Furthermore, the risk was even higher for women than for men.
+Studies find that the earlier a person begins drinking alcohol, the more likely they are to abuse it.
+For example, one study on people aged 26 and older who started drinking before age 15 proved five times as likely to have an AUD compared to those who waited until age 21 or older.
+The risk is even higher for women.

 Signs and Symptoms of Alcohol Addiction

-A person struggling with alcohol addiction may have trouble knowing a problem exists.
+A person struggling with alcohol addiction may not realize a problem exists.
 For that matter, their loved ones may not know how serious things have become.
-Typically, however, there are signs of alcohol addiction.

 Signs and symptoms of alcohol addiction include: